 At OptionsHouse, we do all that we can to make sure that your confidential data remains secure.
-But you also have a responsibility and role in helping keep your account safe and secure.
-By following account security best practices and being diligent about always using smart internet safety practices, you can help us in the protection of your account.
+However, you also have a responsibility and role in helping keep your account safe and secure as well.
+By following account security best practices and being diligent about always using smart Internet safety practices, you can help in the protection of your account.

 Tips and Best Practices for Online Security